aniket-nath/aniket-nath.github.io/_pages/cv.md

   * RAWS was jointly hosted by [IUCAA](https://www.iucaa.in/en/) and [NCRA](http://www.ncra.tifr.res.in/ncra/main)
   * I was selected for RAWS-2022
   * I learnt some basic techniques of Radio Astronomy and it's applications in different domains.

+* 21 cm Cosmology Winter School : 2023
+  * Hosted by NISER Bhubaneswar
+  * Participant in the 2023 Winter School

 Skills
 ======